mozilla/all-aboard/README.md

 https://www.mozilla.org/firefox/47.0/firstrun/
 ```

-### The Paths

-Firstrun will show a dialog asking whether you have used Firefox in the last 30 days and what matters to you as user.
-There is also a link to opt out presented as a linked titled "No thanks".

-There are currently three paths a user can take from this point:

-#### Opt out

-* The user clicks the "No thanks" link and is sent to `about:home`
-* Internally the user is classified as `no-thanks` and will not be part of the rest of the on-boarding experience.

-#### Yup

-* The user selects `yup` as the answer to the first question, and clicks Go!.
-* A second question is shown to the user.
-* The user here either selects "Do it yourself" or "Do good", and clicks Go!.
-* The Fx accounts form is shown.
-* Internally the user is classified as an `existing-utility` or `existing-values` user
-* Once the user submits the form or, navigates away from the first run page, the about:newtab page will be shown

-#### Nope

-* The user selects `nope` as the answer to the first question
-* A second question is shown to the user.
-* The user here either selects "Do it yourself" or "Do good", and clicks Go!.
-* The Fx accounts form is shown.
-* Internally the user is classified as a `new-utility` or `new-values` user
-* Once the user submits the form or, navigates away from the first run page, the about:newtab page will be shown

 ## Contributing

 To run the add-on during development and testing, you will need to first follow the `jpm` installation instructions found on MDN here: